 When buying a practice we are talking about the transfer of goodwill, but what is meant by goodwill‚ in the context of an accountancy practice?
 Many would argue that the goodwill lies in the ownership of the client files, i.e. in the opportunity to provide services to the clients and bill them for those services.
 However, does anyone have a legal right to those files, or indeed to the clients?
 One simplistic definition of goodwill is that it is the opportunity to bill fees.

-At the time of writing, with the credit crunch well advanced, the going rate‚ (multiple) has only slipped slightly, currently ranging from 0.9 – 1.2 x the annual recurring turnover.
+At the time of writing, with the credit crunch well advanced, the going rate (multiple), slipped slightly, ranging from 0.9 – 1.2 x the annual recurring turnover.
 This is called the consideration.
 More often than not in 2018 however, we are now seeing a minimum selling price of 1.0x but this does vary.

 If there is a certain level of income generated from special work (one-off jobs), as long as that level can be seen to have occurred regularly in the recent past there is no reason to believe that it will not recur and it can therefore be added to and sold in the same way as recurring fee income.
 This may be likened to the fees generated by firms of solicitors which, in the main, may be recurring in value but not in the source from which it is derived.